thoukydides/.github/SECURITY.md

 # Security Policy

-This project is a personal endeavor and does not have a formal security vulnerability reporting process.
+This project is a personal endeavour and does not operate under a formal vulnerability disclosure program.

-If you believe that you have discovered a vulnerability, please open a regular issue to bring it to my attention (without including any sensitive exploit details in public).
-If appropriate I may follow up privately.
+If you believe you have discovered a security issue, please open a regular issue to notify me (without disclosing exploit details publicly).
+If appropriate, I may follow up privately.

-Please understand there is no guarantee of immediate action or specific timelines.
-This project is maintained in my personal capacity and may not meet the security standards of commercial software.
+Please understand that there is no guaranteed response time or fix schedule.
+This project is maintained in a personal capacity and may not meet the security expectations of commercial or enterprise software.

+There is no private security mailing list or bug bounty program associated with this project.